-Subsequent events have been evaluated through the date of the independent auditors' report which is, January 17, 2024, and the date the financial statements were available to be issued.
+Subsequent events have been evaluated through the date of the independent auditor's report which is January 16, 2025, and the date the financial statements were available to be issued.
+No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.